 Definition of Injury

-Injury is defined as the intentional or unintentional harm to a person resulting from contact with an object, substance or another person, either through excessive energy or the sudden absence of vital elements, such as oxygen.1
+Injury Injury is the intentional or unintentional harm to a person resulting from contact with an object, substance or another person.
+This can be the results of excessive energy or the sudden absence of vital elements, such as oxygen; and mental harm, suffering, damage, impairment or dysfunction caused to a person as a direct results of some action, perceived threat or failure to act by some individual.1

 Impact of injury on Aboriginal and Torres Strait Islander peoples in Western Australia